Graduate Admissions

 Master of Music Admission Requirements

 The Master of Music degree is a flexible program intended for students holding a bachelor’s degree in music (B.A., B.M., B.M.E., etc.).
-In some cases, a student with a Bachelor’s degree in a field other than music may become a candidate for the Master of Music degree either by demonstrating competence in performance and academic music subjects at the level of the Bachelor’s degree in Music, or by completing any under-graduate music courses in performance or academic subjects that may be required by the Music faculty.
+In some cases, a student with a bachelor’s degree in a field other than music may become a candidate for the Master of Music degree either by demonstrating competence in performance and academic music subjects at the level of the Bachelor’s degree in Music, or by completing any under-graduate music courses in performance or academic subjects that may be required by the Music faculty.

 Audition